uclaacm/hack-curriculum/stackschool/2-databases/README.md

 [^d]: You can actually generate these without using any external libraries.
 Try to think how you might encode a table and its data in a text file.

-[^1]: Giving a program read access to a file allows it to view its contents.
-Giving a program write access allows it to modify the contents of the file.
+[^1]: Giving a program read access to a file allows it to view its contents while write access allows it to modify the contents of the file.

 [^2]: Adding constraints to our database allows us to catch human errors before they snowball into larger issues.